bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 An admin page - `TokenTools.aspx` - allows you to view cache status, clear token cache, and rebuild the token cache from scratch.

 `https://<your_site>/sitecore/admin/TokenTools.aspx`

+When rebuilding token cache from this page, tokens must be published to the `web` database first.

 ## Other Notes